lizadaly/windrift-starter/README.md

 ## Styling

+### HTML template

+The HTML for your story is in this project as `template.hbs`, an HTML file that uses Handlebars templates.
+You can safely ignore Handlebars itself; this is only used by the webpack bundler to put your `story.json` variables into the <head> and do other setup.

 ### CSS Frameworks
 Windrift outputs HTML that is designed to be compatible with the [Foundation for Sites](http://foundation.zurb.com/sites.html) CSS framework.
-Foundation isn’t bundled with Windrift, but this starter package references it in the head of `index.html`.
+Foundation isn’t bundled with Windrift, but this starter package references it in the head of `template.hbs`.
 Feel free to swap out Foundation for Bootstrap, or a custom framework of your choice.

 ### Windrift-specific CSS